The Surface Parameters tool calculates parameters of a raster surface—such as aspect, slope, and curvature—using geodesic methods.

 The minimum distance is the input raster cell size.

-It is defined by a vertical coordinate system, if it exists.
-If a vertical coordinate system does not exist, the z unit should be defined from the unit list to ensure correct geodesic computation.
+It is defined by a vertical coordinate system if one exists.
+If a vertical coordinate system does not exist, the define the z-unit from the unit list to ensure correct geodesic computation.
 The default is Meter.
-The available linear units are Inch, Foot, Yard, Mile US, Nautical mile, Millimeter, Decimeter, Centimeter, Meter, and Kilometer.
+The options are Inch, Foot, Yard, Mile US, Nautical mile, Millimeter, Decimeter, Centimeter, Meter, and Kilometer.

 Result layer